Engineering performance, made visible

 Yes, absolutely.
 Cancel from your billing settings anytime, no questions asked.
 Your data remains accessible until the end of your billing period.
 We also offer full data export if you need to take your metrics history elsewhere.

-How does per-user pricing work?
+How does contributor pricing work?